If you've got items sitting in your Amazon shopping cart that you've not yet purchased, you might want to consider moving into the checkout line.

 The agreement between Amazon and California may not last long.
 The Orange County Register reports that the agreement between the two parties was primarily a compromise meant to get a year's reprieve in collecting the tax in exchange for promises to add jobs and distribution centers in California.

 Increased prices for online purchases is welcome relief for brick-and-mortar stores, who feel the playing field for customers will be a bit more level.

 CNNMoney says Amazon already charges sales tax in six states: Kansas, Kentucky, New York, North Dakota, Texas and Washington.
 Pennsylvania will join California in sales tax charges in September.
 New Jersey, Virginia, Indiana, Nevada, Tennessee and South Carolina are all expected to collect state sales taxes from online retailers within the next few years, adding millions to state accounts.

-States estimate they lose $23 billion in sales taxes each year - with around $11.5 billion of that stemming from online purchases, according to the National Conference of State Legislatures.
+States estimate they lose $23 billion in annual sales taxes, some $11.5 billion of it from online purchases, according to the National Conference of State Legislatures.

-Meanwhile, Seattle-based Amazon has been expanding its physical presence in California, according to the SF Chronicle.
+Meanwhile, Seattle-based Amazon has been expanding its physical presence in California, according to the San Francisco Chronicle.
 The Chronicle says that in June, it leased 83,000 square feet just south of San Francisco's Financial District.

 And in Sunnyvale, according to the Chronicle, "Amazon is reportedly close to signing up for close to 600,000 square feet at the partially completed Moffett Towers complex to house its Lab 126 subsidiary, currently in Cupertino.
 The lab is where the Kindle and other "easy-to-use, highly integrated consumer products" (including an Amazon smartphone) are being developed."